-After a long day, your cozy couch is the perfect place to unwind, which sometimes involves stinky feet or a late-night snack.
-You might not realize your couch is a bit dirty, but giving it a deep-clean helps remove built-up stuff that you'd rather not think about — like sloughed-off skin cells and leftover bits of food.
-If you have a natural-fabric couch, here's how to make your sofa look like new again.
+After a long day, your cozy couch is the perfect place to unwind, which sometimes involves stinky feet, a greasy late-night snack, or a glass of red wine.
+Those spills, wipes, and smells build up over time and before you even realize it your couch is begging for a deep cleaning.
+This method will even get rid of things you can't see, like sloughed-off skin cells (ew!).
+If you have a natural-fabric couch (like cotton, linen, or wool) here's how to make it look like new again.

 Identify the Fabric